marmelab/ng-admin/UPGRADE-0.3.md

  - `callback` field type & method are now called `template`.
  - `targetField` of a `ReferencedList` is now called a `targetReferenceField`.
  - `targetFields` of a `ReferencedList` & `targetField` for a `ReferenceMany` or a `ReferenceMany` should not be necessary the same field used in the description of the targeted entity.
+ - `valueTransformer` and `truncateList` are now renamed to `map`
+ - `label` is now optional; by default, the label of a field is the CamelCase version of the field name

+Check the [example configuration](src/javascripts/config-dist.js) for an overview of the new syntax.